Water-damage inspection

 • Garage

-• Water sources
+• Exterior water sources

 How do inspectors check for water damage?

-4. Warping: Warped floors could indicate a high level of moisture underneath your floor boards or an issue with your foundation.
+4. Warping: Warped floors could indicate a high level of moisture underneath your floorboards or an issue with your foundation.

 It’s easy to overlook obvious and visible signs of water damage because it occurs slowly over time, or you may just be used to how something looks, thinking it doesn’t look “that bad.”
 Before you shrug off another day of water damage, take a good hard look and see if it’s something you should have checked out or replaced.